 Thousands of Actos product liability and wrongful death lawsuits are pending in the U.S. In one lawsuit, the plaintiff alleged that the manufacturer purposely destroyed several hard drives related to Actos and bladder cancer that would have damaged the manufacturer.
 In the spring of 2015, the manufacturer and its subsidiary reached an agreement that is expected to resolve most pending litigation.
 The settlement was for $2.4 billion (one of the largest in U.S. history), and more than 97% of plaintiffs opted into it.
 Takeda did not admit liability in connection with the settlement.Establishing Responsibility for Harm Caused by Actos

 Allegations against Takeda have included failure to warn, negligent misrepresentation, negligence, and fraudulent concealment.
-Plaintiffs have sought compensatory damages, including loss of consortium, as well as punitive damages.
+Plaintiffs have sought compensatory damages, including loss of consortium, as well as punitive damages with the assistance of Actos lawyers.

 A pharmaceutical manufacturer may be held strictly liable for injuries arising out of its failure to warn of a dangerous side effect.
 A plaintiff needs to prove that: